 Communication & Consultation:

-In addition to the extensive list of technology that Wells Family Dental Group features, you will find our team is very communicative, whether explaining options for tooth replacement or what is taking place during a crown preparation procedure.
-You’ll also find the practice is structured to support this level of patient involvement through consultation rooms, so conversations with Dr. Wells can occur while you are comfortable in an arm chair rather than a treatment chair.
-You can be more involved in treatment decisions by viewing images, such as digital radiography or close up photos of back teeth, on chair mounted monitors.
+In addition to the extensive list of technology that Wells Family Dental Group features, you will find that our team is very communicative, whether explaining options for tooth replacement or what is taking place during a crown preparation procedure.
+You’ll also find the practice is structured to support this level of patient involvement through consultation rooms, so conversations with the dentist can occur while you are comfortable in an armchair rather than a treatment chair.
+You can be more involved in treatment decisions by viewing images, such as digital radiography or close up photos of back teeth, on chair-mounted monitors.
 Regardless of where you are in the office, you’ll feel the practice has been designed to accommodate YOU!